deanashton/mkdocs-base/docs/eyfs-steps-assessment-entry.md

 In the Summer term of the Reception year you need to enter the final assessments to submit to the Local Authority.
 If your year group selection is Reception and the current term is Spring or Summer the final Reception assessments will automatically be shown.

+!!! note
-Note: As the end of Reception assessments are by Aspect, they are not shown if you choose to show an Area of Learning from the Subject selection
+   As the end of Reception assessments are by Aspect, they are not shown if you choose to show an Area of Learning from the Subject selection

 These work in the same way as the Step assessments via a double click (or tap).
 It is also possible to double click the column header to enter an assessment for multiple pupils.
 The Unable to Assess assessment is chiefly to allow you to state that a pupil has recently joined and it has not been possible to assess.
 This applies to all Aspects, not just the one you double click for.